AngelGL/datamonkey/README.md

 [BSD 3](LICENSE)

 ## Additional Documentation
-The official documentation is hosted here: https://documentation.data-monkey.com/.
+The official documentation is hosted here: https://docs.data-monkey.com/.
 It has several helpful guides, such as how to create a file template, and an appendix with information on the various operations you can perform on your data.

 ## Background
 `datamonkey` was born out of the frustration of having to reinvent the wheel every time any new file needed to be processed with specific requirements.
-Work on ``datamonkey`` started in early 2017 and development is ongoing; we'd love your feedback on features you'd like to see or file formats that should be supported -- please let us know at feedback@data-monkey.com!
+Work on ``datamonkey`` started in 2018 and development is ongoing.
+We'd love your feedback on features you'd like to see or file formats that should be supported -- please let us know at feedback@data-monkey.com!

 ## Getting Help
 For usage questions, inquiries, or general feedback, please feel free to contact us via email at help@data-monkey.com.